-Editor's note: The exact definition of levels is left for further study.
+NOTE: The exact definition of levels is left for the normative phase.

 Each scoping level may or may not support wildcards.
 In case of wildcards, it should be possible to specify either an empty wildcard meaning "all ID_tags", or a constrained wildcard by denoting a range of ID_tags.